 On February the 8th 2017, Gautam Shah, founder of Internet of Elephants spoke at TED Nairobi about how to bring wildlife into people's every day lives.
-The video will be made available by TED this summer.
-In the mean time, here is the transcript of the talk.
+Find the transcript of the talk below.

 I’m going to talk about games, so let’s start with one.
 All you have to do is make the sound of the animal you see on the screen.